-When you are in a serious relationship, you may be wondering at what you need to combine your finances.
-There are many steps or milestones where people may consider combining their finances like moving in together, getting engaged, getting married or having a child together.
-There are laws set up to protect you once you are married, and so it is best to wait until you are married to fully combine your finances.
+When you are in a serious relationship, you may be wondering about combining your finances.
+There are many steps or milestones in a relationship—whether it's moving in together, getting engaged, getting married, or having a child—where people may consider combining their finances.
+There are laws set up to protect you once you are married, so it is usually best to wait until you are married to fully combine your finances.
 Otherwise, you may find yourself in a difficult situation and can end up being hurt financially.

-If you are living together, it makes sense to combine household expenses and to cover them together.
-The best thing to do is to set up a household budget.
-This budget will cover things like your rent, utilities, food and other expenses that you share.
-You will keep things like your car loan, insurance and retirement separate from each other.
-Money that you spend on clothing and personal entertainment will also remain separate.
-This allows you to protect your credit, and retirement and work on the goals that you have.
+If you are living together, it makes sense to combine household expenses and cover them together.
+The best way to do this is to set up a household budget.
+This budget will cover things such as your rent, utilities, food, and other expenses that you share.
+Other items, such as your car loan, insurance, and retirement, should be kept separate from each other.
+Money that you spend on clothing and personal entertainment should also remain separate.
+This allows you to protect your credit and retirement and work on the personal goals that you have.

-What If We Are Engaged?
+What If You Are Engaged?

 Getting engaged is a big step and it shows that you are committed to each other.
 However, it does not offer any additional protection under the law.
 If you do become engaged, it is best to wait until you are married to combine your finances completely.
-However, if you are living together you can combine your household expenses just as in the example above.
-This is also a good time to combine some additional expenses as you prepare to move in together after you are married, such as signing a new lease.
+However, if you are living together, you can combine your household expenses just as in the example above.
+This is also a good time to combine some additional expenses as you prepare for marriage, such as signing a new lease.

-What If We Have Children Together?
+What If You Have Children Together?

 The best way to deal with this is to put all of the child-related expenses into your household budget.
-This includes health insurance, childcare and clothing for the child.
+This includes health insurance, childcare, and clothing for the child.
 Then determine how much you each need to contribute in order to cover the household expenses.
 If you break up, you can still have help covering the expenses through child support.
-You will need to talk to a lawyer to set it up.
-Some states offer help on this through their children services department.
-If one of you stays home with the kids, then you need to talk about combining everything.
-Without the protection provided under marriage, the partner that stays home will not have any right to the retirement benefits provided.
-You will need to include retirement savings for the stay-at-home parent in the budget.
+You will need to talk to a lawyer to set this up.
+Some states also offer help for this through their children's or family services department.